Jonathan2251/lbd/source/doc.rst

   File                                 v:pass x:fail  comment
   ===================================  =============  =======================================================
   eh-dwraf-cfa.ll                      x
-  longbranch.ll                        x              Not support and not intend to support. vector-setcc.ll                      x              Not support vector.
   ===================================  =============  =======================================================

 These supported and not supported test items are in